Junior Great Books 6–8

 - Recall ideas and evidence heard in discussion

-Research-Based Learning with Fiction and Nonfiction
+Research-Based Learning with Fiction, Nonfiction, and Poetry

 Schools Have Used Our Materials/Training